AndnixSH/AndnixSH/README.md

 Android modder from Platinmods.com

 For privacy and security reason, I don't use social medias, not even Youtube.
-So if you encounter my name "AndnixSH" on social medias, then it is likely to be fake.
-Block and report if you have seen them.
+So if you encounter my name "AndnixSH" on social medias, then it is fake.
+I recommend not to interact with them.

-Do not under any circumstances post unrelated issues on any of my projects that are off-topic, they will be closed & locked, or deleted immediately!
+Please do not under any circumstances post unrelated issues on any of my projects that are off-topic, they will be closed & locked, or deleted immediately!

 ### Repos